chef/monitoring-integration-automate/data-dog/Monitoring_rule_list.md

 # Reference monitoring rule list

-**Note:**
-These are  reference monitoring rules, please take this as a guide for other platforms and On-Prem solutions where you will be hosting Automate HA.
-These rules are guidance only and the actuals should depend upon organization level compliance and audit rules.
+{{< note >}} These are  reference monitoring rules, please take this as a guide for other platforms and On-Premises solutions where you will be hosting Automate HA.
+These rules are guidance only and the actual should depend upon organization level compliance and audit rules. {{< /note >}}

 | **Service** | **AlertName** | **Rule** | **Severity Level** | **Trigger After** | **Alert Type** | **Comments** |
 | ----------- | ------------- | -------- | ------------------ | ----------------- | -------------- | ------------ |